Bozhidar-tech/SoftUni-Angular-Project/Frontend Documentation/Route Guards.md

-# Authentication Guard

-## Overview
+#### AuthGuard Function Documentation

-The `authGuard` function is an Angular routing guard designed to restrict access to certain routes based on user authentication status.
+The `authGuard` function is a custom Angular route guard responsible for restricting access to protected routes based on user authentication status.

-## API Documentation

-### `authGuard(route: ActivatedRouteSnapshot, state: RouterStateSnapshot): boolean`

-Checks whether the user is authenticated before allowing access to the requested route.

-#### Parameters
+##### Parameters

-- `route: ActivatedRouteSnapshot`: The route being activated.
+- `route: ActivatedRouteSnapshot`: An Angular ActivatedRouteSnapshot object representing the current route being activated.
-- `state: RouterStateSnapshot`: The current router state.
+- `state: RouterStateSnapshot`: An Angular RouterStateSnapshot object representing the state of the router at the time of activation.

-#### Returns
+##### Returns

+- Type: `boolean`
-- `boolean`: `true` if the user is authenticated and can access the route, otherwise `false`.
+- Description: Returns `true` if access to the route is allowed, and `false` if access is denied.

-### Implementation Details
+##### Behavior

-- The `authGuard` function checks if the requested route is in the list of protected routes and if the user is authenticated.
+- The `authGuard` function checks if the requested route is among the protected routes defined in `protectedRoutes`.
+- It also verifies if the user is logged in by checking the presence of a session token in the local storage.
-- If the user is not authenticated and the route is protected, it displays an alert prompting the user to log in and redirects them to the home page.
+- If the requested route is protected and the user is not logged in, it displays an alert and redirects the user to the home page.
-- If the user is authenticated or the route is not protected, it allows access to the requested route.
+- If the user is logged in and tries to access the login page, it redirects the user to the dashboard.
+- Otherwise, it allows access to other routes.